myduomilia/librualg/README.md

 - Suffix Array
 - The Longest Common Prefix
 - Search for a common substring (hashing)
+- Algorithm Aho Corasick.
+Search for a set of substring from the dictionary in the given string.

 #### Combinatorics and enumeration algorithms
 - Permutation generation